auditd.conf(5) — Linux manual page

 This option determines how the daemon should react to

-means that more events are being received than it can pass
+that more events are being received than it can pass along

-along to child processes.
-This error means that it is
+to child processes.
+This error means that it is going to

-going to lose the current event that it's trying to
+lose the current event that it's trying to dispatch.
+This

-dispatch.
-This option has the following choices: ignore,
+option has the following choices: ignore, syslog, suspend,

-syslog, suspend, single, and halt.
-If set to ignore, the
+single, and halt.
+If set to ignore, the audit daemon does

-daemon to stop sending events to child processes.
-The
+sending events to child processes.
+The daemon will still be

 max_restarts